sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Reboot support

 ## Warm-reboot support
-   This [warmreboot-support](https://github.com/Azure/SONiC/blob/master/doc/warm-reboot/SONiC_Warmboot.md) is for updating/restarting with no data-plane disruption.
+   This [warm-reboot](https://github.com/Azure/SONiC/blob/master/doc/warm-reboot/SONiC_Warmboot.md) support is for updating/restarting with no data-plane disruption.
 The `/usr/bin/warm_reboot` script is a combination of complex script that does pre-requisites, kill the containers and more before calling a specific command for reboot.
 The individual service level support for warm-start is within its code/implementation-logic.
 When configured for warm start, upon start-up, the code should be able to acquire its i/p data from all its channels as ever, but instead of pushing it in entirety to the consumer/DB, read the pre-boot data (which is made available in APP-DB), find the diffs as stale/new/update and only push the diffs.
 With every app doing it and, with some additional complex steps for critical processes like orchagent & syncd, the data plane traffic goes unaffected, except for the changes pushed into ASIC,  which is a normal runtime experience of consuming changes as it happens.

 ## Fast-reboot